Teeth Scaling and Polishing in Dubai

 What is Tooth Scaling and Polishing?

-Tooth scaling is a non-surgical dental procedure that removes plaque and tartar (hardened plaque) from the surfaces of your teeth.
+Tooth Scaling: Tooth scaling is a non-surgical dental procedure that removes plaque and tartar (hardened plaque) from the surfaces of your teeth.
 Plaque is a sticky layer of bacteria that constantly forms on your teeth.
 If not removed, it hardens into tartar, which can only be removed by a dentist or dental hygienist.
 Scaling is commonly done during routine dental check-ups and is essential for preventing or treating gum disease.

-Tooth polishing is usually performed after scaling to smooth the surfaces of your teeth.
+Tooth Polishing: Tooth polishing is usually performed after scaling to smooth the surfaces of your teeth.
 It removes surface stains and any remaining plaque, making your teeth look cleaner and shinier.
 Polishing also helps reduce plaque accumulation in the future and can improve the appearance of teeth and dental restorations.
 This procedure is mostly cosmetic and is done using a small motorized rubber cup (prophy cup) with a mild abrasive polishing paste.

-Teeth scaling and polishing are suitable for everyone and are typically recommended once every six months to maintain optimal oral health.
+Teeth scaling and polishing are suitable for everyone and are typically recommended once every six months.
+These procedures are especially important for individuals who:

 • Experience bleeding gums